11 Best Tube Screamer Style Pedals (2026 Comparison)

 The Moonshine V2 takes this to another level by including a clean blend control, so you can choose exactly how much of the clean tone is blended back into your signal path.

-The Tube Screamer is arguably the most copied & modded overdrive pedal in history.
-It was originally developed by Maxon and sold under the Ibanez brand in 1979.
+The Tube Screamer is one of the most copied and modded overdrive pedals in history.
+Originally made by Maxon and sold under the Ibanez brand in 1979, it’s become a true workhorse for guitarists across genres.

 If you want to learn more about this pedal, Analog Man has an article on the history of the Ibanez Tube Screamer.